-- Sole control of the activities by ICBs; - Sole control of the activities by the Council; - Joint control of the activities with ICBs or the Council acting as host; - Lead commissioning by ICBs or the Council on behalf of the other organisations.
+- Sole Commissioning of the activities by ICBs; - Sole Commissioning of the activities by the Council;

-Details of the specific projects are set out below and for 2022/23 schemes were refreshed and the revised descriptions are included below.
-Therefore, there is no like for like comparison with 2021/22 due to the refresh of the schemes.
+Whilst independently Commissioned many of the services provided within the Better Care Fund have a joint controlled element.
+Details of the specific projects are set out below and for 2023/24 schemes were refreshed and the revised descriptions are included below.